vernonk/backbone-library/README.md

-backbone-library
+Backbone Library App
 ================

-Simple app built together at CharlotteJS meetup on June 20, 2013
+This is a simple app that we'll build together at CharlotteJS meetup on June 20, 2013.